aterris/two_man/README.md

 ## Custom Launch Codes

-You can create as many launch codes as you would like and store them in private or public repositories.
+You can create custom launch codes and load them from public or private repos.
 Learn more at https://github.com/aterris/sample_launch_codes